This sourdough babka recipe is made from sweet and soft brioche bread, filled with smooth dark chocolate.

 Baking

-Once the babkas have risen, bake them for around 40 minutes until deep brown on top.
+- Once the babkas have risen, bake them for around 40 minutes until deep brown.

-While the babkas are baking, prepare the sugar syrup to glaze them with.
+- While the babkas are baking, prepare the sugar syrup to glaze them.
 Combine granulated white sugar and water in a small saucepan over medium heat.
-Bring it to a boil and simmer for 1 minute, then remove it from the heat.
+Bring it to a simmer until the sugar has dissolved, then remove it from the heat.

-For another sweet bread recipe, try these cinnamon sticky buns!
+For another sweet bread recipe, try these cinnamon-sticky buns, sourdough cinnamon rolls or brioche chocolate chip bread.

 Ingredients